anermis/service-finder/README.md

 # service-finder
-the online web-site has some errors!
+the online web-site has some issues !
 It will be soon fixed.